Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Related works

-Therefore, a branch of the researchers devotes themselves to developing non-linear model forms or adding constraints to the linear form to satisfy the increasing factor size. \citet{Stock2002ForecastingPredictors} introduced the use of principal components analysis (PCA) to subtract factors from a large dimension of predictors.
+Therefore, some researchers devoted themselves to developing non-linear model forms or adding constraints to the linear model form to satisfy the increasing factor size. \citet{Stock2002ForecastingPredictors} introduced the use of principal components analysis (PCA) to extract factors from a large number of original input factors.
 PCA projects the predictors into the new coordinate system via a linear transformation and reorganizes the predictors into components.
-It subtracts components which have the highest explanation for the variance as the new factors for the APT frame.
-The entire process is named principal components regression (PCR), and the pre-defined parameter which indicates how many new factors should be taken is known as the hyperparameter of PCR.
-PCA is the most widely applied technique for dimension reduction tasks, but it has limitations as the linear assumption of predictors, new factors generated based on a linear combination of the original predictors may not be easy to interpret and require normalization.
-Later, \citet{Kelly2019CharacteristicsReturn} utilized the incremental PCA (IPCA) which upgraded from the PCA for predictor abstracting.
-IPCA employed a dynamic process on PCA, which only analyses a small batch of the entire dataset each time and updates the new factors gradually, ultimately approaching the optimum factors for the full dataset.
-Although IPCA improved the quality of new factors, the shortcomings of the PCA persist in IPCA. \\
+It extracts components that explain the most variance as the new factors for the APT frame.
+The entire process is named principal components regression (PCR), and the predefined parameter, which indicates how many new factors should be retained, is known as the hyperparameter of PCR.
+PCA is the most widely applied technique for dimension reduction tasks in different domains, but it has limitations, such as the linear combination assumption of factors, and new factors subtracted from the original factors may not be easy to interpret and require normalization.
+Later, \citet{Kelly2019CharacteristicsReturn} utilised the instrumented PCA (IPCA), which was upgraded from the PCA for factor extraction.
+IPCA employs a dynamic process on PCA that analyses only a small batch of the dataset each time and updates the factors gradually, ultimately converging on the optimal factors for the full dataset.
+While IPCA optimizes the extraction process for large-scale factors through incremental updates, it does not resolve PCA's core theoretical weaknesses.
+Concretely, the extracted latent factors remain linear combinations of the original predictors, and the model still struggles with low interpretability and the loss of information that does not align with maximum variance.
+In contrast, the Neural Network approach, MLP models, proposed in this chapter, addresses these limitations by employing non-linear activation functions (e.g. ReLU) for a better mapping of original factors.
+This allows for a more flexible dimensionality reduction process that captures complex factor structures, therefore minimizing the loss of financially or economically significant information that traditional linear methods usually overlook.\\